primayoriko/concurrency-control-protocol/README.md

 ## Testing Result

 -------
-Here is testing result based on our first machine (RAM: 16gb, CPU Core: 8 (Intel Core i7 8th Gen))
+We perform benchmarking on some device, and here is testing result based on our first machine (HP Pavilion Laptop -> RAM: 16gb; CPU: 8 cores (Intel Core i7 8th Gen))

 1. Exclusive-only Simple Locking